Alberto Rodriguez (he/him)

 Daniel Bulpitt (he/him)

 Daniel is a senior in the College studing economics, math, and sustainability.
-He is from Wilton, CT, althogh he has since moved to a suburt of Dallas, TX.
-Daniel is passionate about environmentalism, and writes for 34th Street Magazine.
+He is from Wilton, CT, although he has since moved to a suburt of Dallas, TX.
+Daniel is passionate about environmentalism and writes for 34th Street Magazine.
 He enjoys hiking, free food, and dogs.

 Destini Rivers (she/her)

-Desteni is currently a senior in the College of Arts and Sciences.
-Originally from Murfreesboro, Tennessee, Desteni has been taking advantage of the city of Philadelphia and its close location to other cities.
-She is currently pre-med with the hopes of majoring in Gender, Sexuality and Women's Studies with a double minor in biology and chemistry.
+Desteni is a senior in the College of Arts and Sciences.
+Originally from Murfreesboro, TN, Desteni has been taking advantage of the city of Philadelphia and its close location to other cities.
+She is pre-med majoring in Gender, Sexuality and Women's Studies with a double minor in biology and chemistry.
 Desteni is an active member of GlobelMed, Robeson Cooper Scholars, Model Congress, and PennFems.
 In her freetime Desteni enjoys finding new restaurants around the city and binge-watching Netflix with friends.

 Emilia Soto (she/her)